ACTUALIZACIÓN SOBRE COVID-19: ¡Recursos, información y consejos útiles para protegerle a usted y a su familia!

 Department of Corrections Quarantines State Prison System to Fight COVID-19, Protect Inmates and Staff

 Harrisburg, PA – Department of Corrections Sec.
-John Wetzel today announced that at 10:00 PM on March 29, he implemented a statewide inmate quarantine in response to the COVID-19 pandemic.
+John Wetzel today announced that at 10:00 PM on Marzo 29, he implemented a statewide inmate quarantine in response to the COVID-19 pandemic.
 "Quarantining the entire system is in the best interest of our employees...

 Governor Wolf Requests Major Disaster Declaration for Additional Support in COVID-19 Response